 A net worth statement is configured by taking your total assets minus your total liabilities.
 It’s an overall picture that we use to advise our clients on reaching their financial goals.

 We have an online software program for tracking net worth called FNB Wealth Check.
 It shows the value of any account we manage, and you can also connect any other outside accounts, including bank accounts, 401(k)s, or other types of employer-sponsored retirement plans.
 The software can also track liabilities like home mortgages, lines of credit, or credit cards.
-If you’re interested in becoming our client and tracking your net worth through FNB Wealth Check, contact us!
+If you’re interested in becoming our client and tracking your net worth through FNB Wealth Check, send us a note!

 Pay down debt